 End of Day: Each Academy day concludes with a gathering to reflect and acknowledge the hard work of fellow students.

-Our 2013-14 season offers something for parents, grandparents with preschoolers, high schoolers and every age in between.
+Your adventure awaits!
+Our 2015-16 season offers a stellar lineup guaranteed to delight parents and grandparents and their preschoolers, high schoolers, and every age in between.

 Serving over 20,000 students each year, our Theater in Education programs help classroom teachers explore their curriculum in interactive, imaginative and integrated methods.